AI-powered grocery inventory startup Shelf Engine nabs $41M

 Prior to the pandemic, average grocery profits hovered around 2%, mostly due to transportation and logistical inefficiencies.
 Shifting product demand and sales compounded these issues, with stores now responsible for 10% of U.S. food waste.
 This over-ordering not only costs profitability, but forces retailers to increase prices to make up for the losses.
 In April 2020, grocery prices showed their steepest monthly increase in nearly 50 years, led by rising prices for perishables like meat and eggs.

 Shelf Engine, a Seattle-based startup cofounded in 2015, aims to make a change by tapping AI to help stores increase profits while reducing product waste.
-The company today announced that it raised $41 million in series B funding, bringing its total raised to $58 million as its platform expands beyond 2,000 stores nationwide.
+The company today announced that it raised $41 million in series B funding, bringing its total raised to $58 million as its platform expands beyond 85 customers and over 2,000 stores nationwide.

 According to cofounder and CEO Stefan Kalb, grocery retailers that fail to innovate today could put their companies at risk.
 Traditionally, inventory managers use computer-assisted ordering and software-as-a-service solutions that require upfront hardware and software investments.
 These solutions frequently fail to account for on-hand inventory data and high volatility in sales patterns, such as with pandemic or weather-related buying.
 An analysis by Retail Insight found that 56% of records of perpetual inventory (PI), which determines how much stock a store receives on each delivery, are incomplete and that 15% of lost sales are a result of inaccurate PI.